qwertyuu/the_royal_game_of_ur/README.md

 1. Using php 7.4 or 8, issue the command `composer install`
 1. Copy the file `.env.example` to `.env` and change the corresponding values (db)
 1. run `php artisan migrate`
-1. Configure the `/public` directory with your web server of choice (nginx, apache)
+1. Configure the `/public` directory with your web server of choice (nginx, apache) or `php -S localhost:8000 -t public`

 # Usage